sreevatsank1999/zenphoton/hqz/README.md

 	* A list of all materials in the scene.
 (Details below)
 * **"exposure"**: *float*
     * Sets the exposure (brightness) of the rendering.
 Units are an arbitrary logarithmic scale which matches [zenphoton.com](http://zenphoton.com)'s exposure slider over the range [0,1].

+Stopping conditions:

+One or more of these must be included.
+If multiple stopping conditions are listed, the rendering stops when any of them are hit.

 * **"rays"**: *integer*
     * Number of rays to cast.
 Larger numbers will take more time to render, but result in smoother images.
 Lower numbers will be faster, but a "grain" will be visible in the image as you can see the individual rays.
+* **"timelimit"**: *integer*
+    * Maximum number of seconds to render for.
+The renderer will run batches of rays, and periodically check whether the elapsed time has hit this limit.

 Optional members: